Nuisance Wildlife Control Operator (NWCO)

 2) Captured wildlife that is to be relocated must not be held by the NWCO for longer than 24 hours unless specifically authorized by ODWC.

 3) Wildlife should not be relocated to a place close to human dwellings, which would transfer, rather than solve, the nuisance problem.

-4) Wildlife that is relocated shall be released within the State of Oklahoma, at least 5 miles outside any city limit, but not more than one county distant from the capture site.
+4) Wildlife that is relocated shall be released within the State of Oklahoma, outside any city limit, but not more than one county distant from the capture site.

 5) Wildlife shall not be released on private land without first obtaining the receiving landowner’s written permission.

 6) Wildlife shall not be released on public land without first obtaining the written permission from either the governmental entity owning or administrating the release property.
 (This would include, but not be limited to, any city property; lands in federal or state ownership or administration; or utility company properties).

 Captured wildlife that appears to be sick or diseased will be handled in the following manner:

 1) All sick or diseased wildlife is to be euthanized rather than relocated.

 2) Burial or incineration (burning) of the carcass is required.

 NOTE: Wildlife that has bitten a human should be submitted to a county or state health official for rabies testing.
 NOTE - the animal’s head should be preserved for testing with ice or refrigeration.
 DO NOT FREEZE.
 Euthanize animal by means other than by shooting or damaging the head.